Gaviota-Vandenberg Landscape Partnerships

 Since 2023, our team has been supporting a diverse group of partners in an ongoing process aimed at establishing collaborative networks, increasing capacity, and developing a shared vision for landscape conservation in Santa Barbara County and the Gaviota Coast.

-The project's focus has been on facilitating collaboration among local, state, and federal partners to identify opportunities for mutual support and advance shared conservation and resilience priorities across the Gaviota Coast, to secure a Sentinel Landscape designation for the region surrounding Vandenberg Space Force Base (VSFB).
+The project's focus has been on facilitating collaboration among local, state, and federal partners to identify opportunities for mutual support and advance shared conservation and resilience priorities across the Gaviota Coast, with the goal of securing a Sentinel Landscape designation for the region surrounding Vandenberg Space Force Base (VSFB).

 Sentinel Landscape partnerships by design align military, ecological, and agricultural priorities in order to more effectively protect working lands, enhance wildfire and water resilience, and conserve habitat for vulnerable species.
 The collaborative effort is a powerful example of how cross-sector partnerships can strengthen both community and environmental resilience in one of California’s most iconic coastal landscapes.